kyh/kyh.io/README.md

 ## Deployment

-Pushing to master will autodeploy through Netlify
+Pushing to `main` will autodeploy through Cloudflare Pages